gaak99/oxly/README.md

 ##Status
 Brand new as of late Oct 2016.

-b2 (beta 2) tagged and released (Mon Nov 28 15:10:27 EST 2016).
+You may want to try master HEAD before a release.

 Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).

-oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision so it's pretty low risk to give it a try.
+oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision, so it's pretty low risk to give it a try.
 And note if a mismerge is saved you can easily revert to the revision you want using the Dropbox.com site.

 ##Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.